|

 17-Mar.
 16, 1979--

-the Hanoi regime enjoyed good relations with China during
+Vietnam, the Hanoi regime enjoyed good relations with

-the war against the United States and South Vietnam, but
+China during the war against the United States and

-Using the Vietnamese invasion of Cambodia as a pretext,
+invasion of Cambodia as a pretext, China launched a

-border.
-Vietnam's border troops put up a very good
+border troops put up a very good defense, causing

-Liberation Army (PLA).
-Within a month of the invasion,
+Army (PLA).
+Within a month of the invasion, China

-China basically declared that it had taught Hanoi a
+basically declared that it had taught Hanoi a lesson

 Hanoi closer to the Soviet Union, which was a rival of

-did not do very well against a smaller country; and the
+they did not do very well against a smaller country;

-beginning of a long-lasting but low-level border conflict
+and the beginning of a long-lasting but low-level

 below).